 **This post is part of our Wild & Edible series, where we showcase various wild and edible plants in San Diego and their uses.**

+Our Wild & Edible series showcases different wild and edible plants in the San Diego region.
+The purpose of this section is to educate the masses about our native plants and their uses.
 We feel it is important to have this knowledge in case you are ever stuck in a sticky situation, such as being lost on a hike and need to forage in order to survive.
 It also helps re-connect us to the land, which thanks to technology, most of us are being pulled further and further away.

 Native plants may grow on your own property, or a friend’s property, in which case it is completely legal to harvest from.
 Plant nurseries often have a native plant section as well, in which case you can purchase your own plants!
 Otherwise, wild harvesting is considered illegal in most places in San Diego.
 Learn your plants and grow your wisdom!
 Wisdom is power, afterall.**